Spain recession drags on with no aid in view

 "If they can't hit deficit goals when meeting growth targets, what's the shortfall going to look like next year?
 This calls for more realistic, looser fiscal targets," economist at Deutsche Bank Gilles Moec said.

-"Naturally, this type of manoeuvre would be easier to implement under the (European aid mechanism) ESM/ECB umbrella."
+"Naturally, this type of maneuver would be easier to implement under the (European aid mechanism) ESM/ECB umbrella."

 Parliament will invite ECB chief Mario Draghi to a meeting with lawmakers to discuss the bank's bond-buying programme, a spokeswoman at the lower house said on Tuesday.